-Passing the Peace is a physical enactment of the spiritual reconciliation of God's love and forgiveness through Christ, which we are called to pass on as we reconcile with others.
+Passing the Peace is a physical enactment of the spiritual reconciliation of God's love and forgiveness through Christ, which we are called to pass on through our reconciliation with others.
 You may choose to shake hands or embrace people around you, exchanging greetings of "The peace of the Lord" or "God's peace be with you."